sioutisc/LASAGNE-Core-docker/README.md

 Run the following command

 ```
-> docker run --rm --it --entrypoint=/bin/bash sioutisc/lasagne-core
+> docker run -it --rm --entrypoint=/bin/bash lasagne-core
 ```

 # License

-This Dockerfile and associated files are licensed under the terms of the LGPL-3.0 license.
+This Dockerfile and associated files are licensed under the terms of the GPL-3.0 license.
 See the LICENSE file for details.